 - The Happy Mask.
 Another way to protect yourself is to behave as if you’re always happy.
 No one ever knows when your feelings are hurt because it seems like nothing ever gets you down.
 You joke and smile even when people behave cruelly or are insensitive towards you.
 Fake happiness covers up your REAL feelings.

-Overcome chronic anxiety disorder and stop hiding your true self
+Overcome your anxiety and stop hiding your true self

 If you’re tired of living with chronic anxiety, one way to overcome it is to start dropping your emotional masks and show the world who you really are.
 Here are some steps you can take to do this: